African American–Jewish relations: Nation of Islam

-The Nation of Islam, a black religious and political group, expressed several antisemitic pronouncements in the late 20th century.
-The group's founder, Elijah Muhammad, targeted whites in general, and he also asserted that whites—as well as Jews—are devils, implicated in the history of racism against blacks.
-However, he did not consider Jews to be any more corrupt or oppressive than other whites were.
+The Nation of Islam, a Black separatist religious and political group, made several antisemitic pronouncements in the late 20th century.
+Founder Elijah Muhammad asserted that white people—as well as Jews—were devils implicated in racism against Black people, but that he did not consider Jews to be any more corrupt or oppressive than other whites were.

-In 1993, Nation of Islam spokesman Khalid Abdul Muhammad called Jews "bloodsuckers" in a public speech, leading to widespread public condemnation.
-The Nation of Islam's current leader, Louis Farrakhan, has made several remarks that the Anti-Defamation League and others consider antisemitic.
-He is alleged to have referred to Judaism as a "dirty religion" and he is also alleged to have called Adolf Hitler a "very great man"; Farrakhan denied these claims but a tape obtained by The New York Times supports the claim that he did and that he praised Hitler.
+In 1993, Nation of Islam spokesman Khalid Abdul Muhammad publicly called Jews "bloodsuckers".
+Current leader Louis Farrakhan has also made several remarks that the Anti-Defamation League and others consider antisemitic.
+Although Farrakhan has denied it, a tape obtained by The New York Times supports claims that he referred to Judaism as a "dirty religion" and called Adolf Hitler a "very great man."

-Elijah Muhammad claimed that blacks— not whites or Europeanized Jews— are the chosen people.
-Louis Farrakhan has also claimed that African Americans are the chosen people.
-In a 1985 speech, Farrakhan said "I have a problem with Jews ... because I am declaring to the world that they are not the chosen people of God. ...
+Elijah Muhammad claimed that Black people—not white people or Jews—are the chosen people.
+In a 1985 speech, Farrakhan similarly said, "I have a problem with Jews ... because I am declaring to the world that they are not the chosen people of God. ...
 You, the black people of America and the Western Hemisphere [are]."

-Nation of Islam identity Malcolm X has been widely accused of being antisemitic.
+Nation of Islam leader Malcolm X was also widely accused of being antisemitic.
 His autobiography contains several antisemitic charges and caricatures of Jews.
-Alex Haley, the autobiography's co-author, had to rewrite some of the book in order to eliminate a number of negative statements about Jews in the manuscript.
-Malcolm X believed that the fabricated antisemitic text "Protocols of the Elders of Zion", was authentic and introduced it to NOI members, while blaming Jewish people for "perfecting the modern evil" of neo-colonialism.
-He was a leading figure in reshaping the black community's perception of The Holocaust, engaging in Holocaust trivialization and claiming that the Jews "brought it on themselves".
+Alex Haley, his co-author, had to make rewrites to eliminate a number of negative statements about Jews in the manuscript.
+Malcolm X believed the fabricated antisemitic text Protocols of the Elders of Zion was authentic and introduced it to NOI members, while blaming Jews for "perfecting the modern evil" of neo-colonialism.
+He was a leading figure in shaping Black antisemitism, engaging in Holocaust trivialization and claiming the Jews "brought it on themselves".

-In 1961, Malcolm X spoke at a NOI rally alongside George Lincoln Rockwell, the head of the American Nazi Party.
-Rockwell claimed that there was overlap between Black nationalism and White supremacy.
-Even after his departure from the NOI and during the last months of his life, Malcolm X's statements about Jews continued to include antisemitic images of Jews as "bloodsucker[s]".
+In 1961, Malcolm X spoke at an NOI rally alongside George Lincoln Rockwell, head of the American Nazi Party.
+At a different rally, Rockwell claimed there was overlap between Elijah Muhammed's ideas and white supremacy, although the crowd was hostile towards him and booed at his comments.
+Even after leaving the NOI and during the last months of his life, Malcolm X's statements about Jews continued to call Jews "bloodsucker[s]".